keypom/keypom-js/packages/one-click-connect/README.md

 ```

 ## setupOneClickConnect Parameters

-`setupKeypom` is the core of the Keypom wallet selector and is the only function you should know about.
-There are a ton of customizable features that you can make use of to tailor the user experience to your app's needs.
-At its core, the setup function takes the following parameters:

 -   `networkId`: Either `testnet` or `mainnet`.
 -   `signInContractId`: Which contract will be used to sign in users.